junxit/us-congress-bills-110/bill.md

 - **(a)** *In general* Except as provided in subsection (c) and except to the extent that the Agreement otherwise conflicts with provisions of this Act, the Agreement is approved, ratified, and confirmed.
 - **(b)** *Secretarial Authorization* The Secretary is authorized and directed to execute the Agreement as approved by Congress.
-- **(c)** *Exception for tribal water marketing* Notwithstanding any language in the Agreement to the contrary, nothing in this Act authorizes the Tribes to use or authorize others to use tribal water rights off the Reservation, other than use for storage at Wild Horse Reservoir or use on tribal land off the Reservation.
+- **(c)** *Exception for tribal water marketing* Notwithstanding any language in the Agreement to the contrary, nothing in this Act authorizes the Tribes to use or authorize others to use tribal water rights off the Reservation, other than use for storage at Wild Horse Reservoir for use on tribal land and for the allocation of 265 acre feet to Upstream Water Users under the Agreement, or use on tribal land off the Reservation.
 - **(d)** *Environmental compliance* Execution of the Agreement by the Secretary under this section shall not constitute major Federal action under the National Environmental Policy Act (42 U.S.C.
 4321 et seq.).
 The Secretary shall carry out all environmental compliance required by Federal law in implementing the Agreement.
 - **(e)** *Performance of obligations* The Secretary and any other head of a Federal agency obligated under the Agreement shall perform actions necessary to carry out an obligation under the Agreement in accordance with this Act.